 Adding supplements like MCT oil can also help!

 You might have to add some high-carb food to your diet at certain point when on keto diet.

 Yes, I just said it.
 While getting into ketosis requires that you drastically reduce your carb intake, there are certain cases when you might need to increase your carb consumption when on the keto diet.

-If you are very active, your body might need a tiny bit more carbs to alleviate your symptoms during the transition phase.
+If you are very active or if your body has a high metabolic flexibility, your might have to add more carb to alleviate your symptoms during the transition phase.

 You might also feel major symptoms of keto flu if you were previously heavy on carbs before starting this diet.

 In this case, it might be necessary to gradually eliminate carbs if the symptoms are particularly uncomfortable and unbearable.

 While this will help slow the process down, it can definitely relieve any symptoms of the keto flu.